-Persistent unexplained neck masses in adults, especially over age 40, are often malignant whereas those in children are typically benign.
-Advanced imaging is most useful to evaluate the extent of lymphadenopathy and to evaluate nodal locations that are not palpable or accessible to ultrasound (such as the lateral retropharyngeal nodes).
-Ultrasound is the primary modality for evaluating and following lymph nodes in children.
-Advanced in children and following lymph nodes in children.
-Advanced in children are not palpable or accessible to ultrasound (such as the lateral retropharyngeal nodes).
-Ultrasound is the primary modality for evaluating and following lymph nodes in children.
-Advanced in a children and palpable or accessible to ultrasound shape increase the likelihood of malignancy but do not replace biopsy.
+Persistent unexplained neck masses in adults, especially over age 40, are often malignant whereas those in children are typically benign.10 Advanced imaging is most useful to evaluate the extent of lymphadenopathy and to evaluate nodal locations that are not palpable or accessible to ultrasound (such as the lateral retropharyngeal nodes).
+Ultrasound is the primary modality for evaluating and following lymph nodes in children.^{41,42} Sonographic characteristics such as size, loss of fatty hilar morphology, and shape increase the likelihood of malignancy but do not replace biopsy.43 Additional high-risk features of adenopathy such as supraclavicular location or firmness increase the likelihood of malignancy.
 Advanced imaging may be indicated as an adjuvant to biopsy to look for adenopathy in other locations, particularly in places where ultrasound assessment is limited.